mikjo/bigitr/README.md

 Bigitr is a tool that copies content bidirectionally between Git and CVS repositories in an asynchronous and asymmetric fashion.
+(You can configure only CVS->Git, only Git->CVS, or bidirectional copying; separately for each repository you are synchronizing.)
 The name *Bigitr* is intended to convey at least bidirectionality, an emphasis on Git over CVS, and that it helps to *beget* Git repositories from CVS repositories.